tendermint/liquidity/x/liquidity/spec/06_end_block.md

 ## 1) Append messages to LiquidityPoolBatch

-After successful message verification and coin `escrow` process, the incoming `MsgDepositToLiquidityPool`, `MsgWithdrawFromLiquidityPool`, and `MsgSwap` are appended into the current `PoolBatch` of the corresponding `Pool`
+After successful message verification and coin `escrow` process, the incoming `MsgDepositWithinBatch`, `MsgWithdrawWithinBatch`, and `MsgSwapWithinBatch` are appended into the current `PoolBatch` of the corresponding `Pool`

 # End-Block